Braddock Road and Pleasant Valley Road

 Program Manager for Design-Build Projects

-Construction work started June 2015.
+Construction work started in June 2015.
 Traffic control signs and perimeter controls have been installed.
 Installation of drainage structures are ongoing as well as utility relocation work.
 Four variable message boards are onsite and activated as necessary.
+Placement of base asphalt has started at the intersection with final surface paving to be completed by Spring 2016.

 About the Project